Alright, to get the important stuff out of the way:

 Nitrile gloves.
 You do not want what the other person has, and latex is both less resistant to temperature/aging and is also an allergy problem for a lot of people.

 Celox Rapid Hemostatic Z-Fold Gauze.
-If you don’t know about hemostatic agents, get out there and learn, just be advised this stuff is not for the squeamish: https://www.youtube.com/watch?v=e9xvIbKBJn4 and https://www.youtube.com/watch?v=LCSf5Asa8rc .
+If you don’t know about hemostatic agents, get out there and learn, just be advised this stuff is not for the squeamish: https://youtu.be/e9xvIbKBJn4 and https://youtu.be/LCSf5Asa8rc .
 In short, Celox/QuickClot/etc. are pretty much the best thing to happen for “oh, hey, I’m bleeding” since the invention of the BandAid.
+There is also the QuickClot Advanced Hemostatic Gauze, which may be easier to pack into the pouch and is cheaper, but offers less total length.

 Flat roll of duct tape.
 I took one of my many rolls, and proceeded to wrap around a business card for a while.
 This stuff can serve as a not-very-effective-but-expedient pressure bandage, it can hold the hemostatic gauze in place, or whatever else you need.